Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: System Model

 where the $P_S$ is the transmission power of the PB, $\Delta F$ and $\Delta \varpi$ are the frequency and phase offsets, respectively, between the PB and the IoT gateway.

-We assume communication channels of three types of links: (1) the links from the PB to the IoT devices, (2) the links from the IoT devices to the IoT gateway, (3) the link from the PB to the IoT gateway, suffer frequency non-selective fading (flat fading) due to the low bit rate of backscatter communications.
-Since the limited communication range, we consider light-of-sight (LOS) environments in this paper, thus the channel gain for the three types of links is given by:
+In the system under consideration, there are three types of communication links: (1) the links from the PB to the IoT devices, (2) the links from the IoT devices to the IoT gateway, and (3) the link from the PB to the IoT gateway which suffer flat fading due to the low bit rate of backscatter communications~\cite{Hilliard2015}.
+Since the communication ranges of IoT networks are limited, we can consider light-of-sight (LOS) environments in this paper, thus the channel gains for three aforementioned links are given by:

-where $G_B$, $G_D$, $G_G$ denote the antenna gains of the PB, IoT devices and IoT gateway, respectively. $\lambda$ is the wavelength of the RF signal, and $d_{BD}$, $d_{DG}$, and $d_{BG}$ are the communication distances of three aforementioned links.
-IoT devices are irradiated by the RF undemodulated signal $c(t)$.
-Then, the baseband scatter waveform at the IoT devices are written as:
+where $g_c$, $g_d$, and $g_g$ are the channel gains of links (1), (2), and (3), respectively. $G_B$, $G_D$, $G_G$ denote the antenna gains of the PB, IoT devices, and IoT gateway, respectively. $\lambda$ is the wavelength of the RF signals. $d_{BD}$, $d_{DG}$, and $d_{BG}$ are the communication distances of three aforementioned links.
+IoT devices are irradiated by the RF unmodulated signal $c(t)$.
+Then, the baseband scatter waveform at the IoT devices is written as:

 where $\eta$ is the attenuation constant of the reflected waveform depending on the backscattering efficiency.
-For the binary FSK modulation, we consider two distinct load values $\Gamma_i$ with different rates $F_i$ to represent bits $b_i \in \{0, 1\}$, thus the baseband backscatter FSK waveform $u_i(t)$ models the fundamental frequency component of a $50\%$ duty cycle square waveform of frequency $F_i$ and random initial phase ${\Phi _i} \in \left[ {0,2\pi } \right)$:
+For the binary FSK modulation, we consider two distinct load values $\Gamma_i$ with different rates $F_i$ to represent bits $u_i \in \{0, 1\}$, thus the baseband backscatter FSK waveform $u_i(t)$ models the fundamental frequency component of a $50\%$ duty cycle square waveform of frequency $F_i$ and random initial phase ${\Phi _i} \in \left[ {0,2\pi } \right)$: